 Experimental Design, Methodology, and Data Analysis Procedures

-In 21W, Remote with synchronous components in the F block, Mark Thornton
+In 21S, Remote with synchronous components in the E block, John Pfister

 This course covers the various ways in which empirical information is obtained and analyzed in psychology and neuroscience.
 Statistical techniques covered will include ways to describe center and spread, t-tests, linear regression, chi-square, and complex analysis of variance (ANOVA), as well as use of a common statistical program to analyze data.
 This course is the preferred preparation for PSYC 11, Laboratory in Psychological Science.